iccb1013/Sheng.Winform.Controls/README.md

 Please visit the original code repository for the latest updates: https://github.com/iccb1013/Sheng.Winform.Controls .

-Shen .Net WinForm Control Library provides more than 15 WinForm controls.
+Sheng.Winform.Controls provides more than 15 WinForm controls.
 You can use this control library directly, and more importantly, you can learn the methods and concepts of WinForm control development through it.

 > I'm sorry that I didn't prepare a multilingual version at the time.
 If you have any questions about the code, please feel free to contact me, and I will be happy to assist you.